 Medical contribution by Robert Setton, M.D.

-Robert Setton, M.D., is board certified in obstetrics and gynecology and board eligible in reproductive endocrinology and infertility.
+Robert Setton, M.D., is board certified in obstetrics and gynecology and in reproductive endocrinology and infertility.
 Dr. Setton is passionate about working with patients to overcome infertility, particularly with his extensive knowledge on diminished ovarian reserve, male infertility, and endometriosis.
 He sees patients at SGF New York’s Brooklyn and Manhattan offices.

 Editor’s Note: This article was originally published in May 2012, and has been updated for content accuracy and comprehensiveness as of July 2022.